Ricky Fataar

-Ricky Fataar (born 5 September 1952) is a South African-English multi-instrumentalist of Cape Malay descent, who has performed as both a drummer and a guitarist.
-He gained fame as an actor in The Rutles: All You Need Is Cash, a spoof on the actual history of the Beatles in which he also performed as a member of The Rutles.
-He is also known for his stint as a member of The Beach Boys between 1971 and 1974.
-Fataar is also recognized for his contributions as a record producer, and has worked on projects scoring music to film and television.
+Ricky Fataar (born 5 September 1952) is a South African musician of Malay descent who has performed as both a drummer and a guitarist.
+He gained fame as an actor in The Rutles: All You Need Is Cash, a spoof on the Beatles, in which he performed as a member of the Rutles.
+He was also a member of the Beach Boys between 1971 and 1974, and has been the drummer for Bonnie Raitt for the last 35 years.
+Fataar is also a record producer, and has worked on projects scoring music to film and television.

 Music career

 The Flames

-Fataar's first childhood band was The Flames, a band from his birthplace of Durban, South Africa.
+Fataar's first childhood band was the Flames, a band from his birthplace of Durban, South Africa.
 He joined the band at the age of nine.
 The band made several recordings as well as touring all over southern Africa and before long they became quite popular in South Africa.
 By the time he was twelve years old he had already won the honour of being voted as the "Best Rock Drummer in South Africa".

 In 1968, the band moved to London and began touring in the United Kingdom.
 On one of their tours, they were spotted by a founding member of The Beach Boys, Carl Wilson.
 He was impressed by their talent and offered to sign them to the Beach Boys new record label, Brother Records.
 The band moved to Los Angeles and they recorded and released their 1970 album The Flame with Carl Wilson producing the album.